Copyright by John T. Reed

 I enjoyed reading your page on dishonest debate tactics.
 It did seem, however, to get more stridently political as it went on.
 It was, ultimately, somewhat impeached by the fact that at times it seemed to be engaging in a debate with a straw man, itself, or at least with an empty chair.
 It also assumed facts not in evidence in several places, including some facts very much in dispute.
 It might serve your purpose (more honest and well-reasoned debate) better to strike the argumentative language and let the document stand as an excellent explication of all the ways ANYONE can engage in deceptive argument, and not just the left.

 Not happening.
 There is no straw man or empty chair.
-Each point in the article is a response to the many debates I have at my Facebook wall.
+Each point in the article is a response to the many debates I have at my Facebook wall and elsewhere.
 When I spot a new one that is used by multiple people, I add it.
 I generally do not use examples in the article to keep it streamlined as an easy reference.

 Among the recent pattens I have noticed watching TV and at my wall is the debate between liberals, conservatives, and libertarians is not as symmetrical as the libs would have us believe.
 Your “ANYONE can engage” is a perfect example of this line that I reject.
 What people “can” do is not the issue.
 What they habitually do is.